unusualcomputers/space_window/code/README.md

 * Upload video

-    You can upload your own videos and subtitles for them.
+    You can upload films and subtitles for them.

 * Upload music

     If you want mopidy to play your local music files you can upload them here.

 * Configuration

     There are quite a few options here - fonts, colors, slideshow speed, location for the clock and weather display and so on.
-More complicated ones are documented on the configuration page.
+Dfinitely worth checking out.

 The bottom row of buttons is for maintenance, you'll use it rarely if ever, but they are handy (Update most of all, this is how we will fix bugs you tell us about).